-Chairman of the MAC, Bob Iotti, the Council Secretary, Sachiko Ishizaka, and ITER Director-General, Kaname Ikeda.
+Chairman of the MAC, Bob Iotti; Council Secretary, Sachiko Ishizaka; and ITER Director-General, Kaname Ikeda.

-Sir Chris Llewellyn Smith, Chairman of the ITER Council, talking to Frank Briscoe, the leader of the "Briscoe Panel".
+Sir Chris Llewellyn Smith, Chair of the ITER Council, talking to Frank Briscoe, the leader of the "Briscoe Panel."

 On 24 October 2007, the ITER Organization celebrated its birth with a modest but exuberant party in front of the Joint Work Site in Cadarache.
-The seven Domestic Agencies of the ITER Member States participated with the Headquarters staff via a live video link.
+The seven Domestic Agencies of the ITER Members participated via a live video link.
 Spirits were high, it was the start of something big.

 One year later, it's still big and there's a much better understanding of just how big and challenging it is in reality.
 "This is the time to get the project up and running," the Council Chairman states.
 "We have to get on with this!"
 He expresses a feeling that everybody shares and the next few days are spent on exactly how that is going to happen.

 These design changes, the changes in the Organization's set-up since the first negotiations in 2001, the unprecedented increases in commodity prices and the fact that more parties do need more people to manage the interfaces in the ITER Organization implied a substantial cost increase.
-In order to get a more solid prediction of how big this increase will be, the ITER Council asked for an estimate by the ITER Organization and at its last meeting in Aomori in June this year charged the well known fusion scientist and former Operations Director at the UK's fusion centre at Culham, Dr Frank Briscoe, with setting up an independent panel of experts to assess the resource estimates.
+In order to get a more solid prediction of how big this increase will be, the ITER Council asked for an estimate by the ITER Organization and at its last meeting in Aomori, Japan, in June this year charged the well-known fusion scientist and former Operations Director at the UK's fusion centre at Culham, Frank Briscoe, with setting up an independent panel of experts to assess the resource estimates.

 So the summary Briscoe gives to MAC this Wednesday morning is only preliminary with regard to the conclusion on numbers.
-For the time being, 36 recommendations - some of them "very much straightforward"—namely to produce a more effective management system and well founded cost and schedule are presented to the MAC.
-The outcome will be discussed by the ITER Council in a few weeks.The MAC members further agree to support the effort of the IO in implementing the recommendations given by the Briscoe panel.
+For the time being, 36 recommendations were made—some of them "very much straightforward"—namely to produce a more effective management system and well-founded cost and schedule to be presented to the MAC.
+The outcome will be discussed by the ITER Council in a few weeks.The MAC members further agree to support the effort of the ITER Organization in implementing the recommendations given by the Briscoe panel.

 Didier Gambier, the Director of the European Domestic Agency in Barcelona, is the first to take hold of the microphone.
 "The ITER Organization has the responsibility for the ITER design.
 But the Domestic Agencies have the money.
 And money talks!"
-Ned Sauthoff, Head of the US Party, agrees with his European colleague: "This is not a normal project.
+Ned Sauthoff, head of US ITER, agrees with his European colleague: "This is not a normal project.
 The ITER principle foresees significant in-kind contributions and the Domestic Agencies hold considerable resources.
 We thus have to find the right balance."